Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Risk therefore reflects the persistence of uncertainty within structured coordination, and the limits of its redistribution across time.

-The risk structure of credit may be understood across three components:
+The risk structure of credit may be understood across four components:

 **Structural risk**
 The risk that the forward commitment is not coherently defined or cannot be sustained in its given form.
 This arises when the structure linking present action to future contribution is unstable or indeterminate.